toshik2005/toshik2005/README.md

 - 👋 Hi, I’m Toshik sharma
-- 👀 I’m interested in coding and devloping my skills
+- 👀 I’m interested in coding and developing my skills
 - 🌱 I’m currently learning java
 - 📫 How to reach me - You can reach me at toshiksharma12@gmail.com
 - 😄 Pronouns: He/Him